 “In addition to the traditional stressors, minorities experience the stress of racial discrimination that has been shown to have negative effects on physical and mental health.”

 The impact of systematic racism in healthcare

 Importantly, these negative health effects do not only stem from racial discrimination on an interpersonal level — black Americans also experience this discrimination when they engage with the healthcare system.

 Prof. Williams and Dr. Lisa A. Cooper, an epidemiologist and professor at the Johns Hopkins University School of Medicine, in Baltimore, MD, note in a 2019

 “Across virtually every type of therapeutic intervention in the U.S., ranging from high-technology procedures to the most basic forms of diagnostic and treatment interventions, blacks and other minorities receive fewer procedures and poorer quality medical care than whites.”

 “Access to care is a problem [and] access to testing is a problem,” Prof. Williams says.

-Dr. Jones, who is also a former president of the American Public Health Association, expressed a similar sentiment.
+Dr. Jones, who is also a former president of the American Public Health Association,